MatchuPitchu/react-summary/02_React Hooks.md

     import { useState, useEffect, createContext } from 'react';

     // initialize context with default data obj to have better autocompletion in VSC;
-    // later import { AuthContext } in all components where you need context data export const AuthContext = createContext({
+    // later import { AuthContext } in all components where you need context data (OR use directly custom hook below) export const AuthContext = createContext({
       isLoggedIn: false,
       onLogout: () => {},
       onLogin: (email, password) => {},
     });

+    // custom hook to check whether you are inside a provider AND it returns context data object export const useAuthContext = () => {
+      const context = useContext(AuthContext);
+      if (!context) throw new Error('useAuthContext must be used within AuthContextProvider');
+      return context;
+    };

     // create context component and export it as the default export;
     // now I can use useState etc. and insert more logic into this component